-(formally Multimedia Processing Lab.) was established under the guidance of Professor Yoo Changdong in 1999, the year he arrived at KAIST.
+(formerly Statistical Learning for Signal Processing Lab.)
+Artificial Intelligence & Machine Learning Lab. was established under the guidance of Professor Chang D. Yoo in 1999, the year he arrived at KAIST.
 Using various machine learningtheories and novel signal processing techniques, signals such as image, text, speech, audio, video, EEG and financial data are processed for longstanding and emerging applications.

 Recently Accepted Papers

 Hyunwoo Nam, Chang D. Yoo, "Content Adaptive Video Summarization using Spatio-Temporal Feature", HouJeung Han, Sunghun Kang, Chang D. Yoo, "MULTI-VIEW VISUAL SPEECH RECOGNITION BASED ON MULTI TASK LEARNING", Junyeong Kim, Chang D Yoo, "DEEP PARTIAL PERSON RE-IDENTIFICATION VIA ATTENTION MODEL", International Conference on Image Processing, 2017

 Hyunsin Park, Chang D. Yoo, "Melody extraction and detection through LSTM-RNN with harmonic sum loss", in Proceedings of International Conference on Acoustics, Speech and Signal Processing, New Orleans, USA, 2017

 Mingoo Song, Chang D. Yoo, "Multimodal Representation: Kneser-Ney Smoothing/Skip-gram based Neural Language Model", in Proceedings of International Conference on Image Processing, Phoenix, USA, 2016.